 SEMI (Hi-Signs) 2003-2005

 The white SEMI trailer plate was introduced and replaced all 1998-2003 bases by February 2003.
-This permanent plate follows the trend of most provinces and states to only pro-rate fees on the power unit as per the IRP agreement of 2001.
+This permanent issue followed the trend of most provinces and states to only pro-rate fees on the power unit as per the IRP agreement of 2001.
 The initial batch of SEMI plates was made by Hi-Signs in the SG-SL range.
 All SEMI bases issued since 2003 remain valid.

 SEMI (Waldale) 2005-2014